ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-05-17-git-worktree-your-secret-weapon-for-multitasking-in-git.md

 Imagine it like this: your main project folder becomes the "parent" directory, and each `git worktree` you create is a "child" directory, representing a different branch of your project.
 The magic is that each child directory operates as a completely independent workspace.
 You can edit files, commit changes, and even create new branches within a specific worktree, without affecting any of the other worktrees.

-This allows you to, for example, have one worktree dedicated to developing a new feature, another focused on fixing bugs on the 'main' branch, and yet another for experimenting with a risky experimental feature—all within the same project.
+This allows you to, for example, have one worktree dedicated to developing a new feature, another focused on fixing bugs on the "main" branch, and yet another for experimenting with a risky experimental feature—all within the same project.

 To create a new worktree is simple:
 {%- highlight sh -%}